kharvd/gpt-cli/README.md

 # gpt-cli

-Command-line interface for ChatGPT Claude and Bard.
+Command-line interface for chat LLMs.

+## Supported providers

+- OpenAI
+- Anthropic
+- Cohere
+- Other APIs compatible with OpenAI

 ![screenshot](https://github.com/kharvd/gpt-cli/assets/466920/ecbcccc4-7cfa-4c04-83c3-a822b6596f01)

 ## Features

-### **Coming soon** - Code Interpreter support https://github.com/kharvd/gpt-cli/pull/37

 - **Command-Line Interface**: Interact with ChatGPT or Claude directly from your terminal.
 - **Model Customization**: Override the default model, temperature, and top_p values for each assistant, giving you fine-grained control over the AI's behavior.